 Although the general expectation is that the students will follow the Certificate curriculum, advisors will endeavor to assure that each student's courses take into account their specific educational and career goals.
 Advisors will also work with the Office of Field Instruction and the Office of Global Activities to make sure the students' field placement(s) takes into account their educational and career goals.

-The following form needs to be completed with all required signatures and turned in the the Office of Global Activities, Rm.
-3688, no later than the last paper/exam day of the term of graduation.
-After verification by the director of the Office of Global Activities the registrar's office will be notified so that completion of the certificate will appear on the student's official transcript.
+The following form needs to be submitted no later than the last day of classes of the term of graduation.
+After verification by the Office of Global Activities, the registrar's office will be notified and the certificate will appear on the student's official transcript.